SauceBucket/BeatmapSharing/README.md

 # Beatmap Sharing

-A attempt at pulling maps en masse from server (main website or mirror)
+script to pull maps en masse from osu beatmap mirror websites.
+This is now depreciated.

 Firsty, this was made for windows, have 0 idea if it will work for mac/linux